department-of-veterans-affairs/va.gov-team/teams/CAIA/Ops/CAIA Tickets and How To Use Them.md

  -  **Closed** - work completed for this issue.
 Updates are live, the product has launched, or feedback or deliverables have been provided to the team.
   - **OCTO Audits** - tickets created by OCTO leadership - usually audit work

-# Closing tickets
+## Closing tickets
-The way we close tickets matters to our reporting, but we have different steps to complete due to the range of ticket types and discipline setups on our team.
+The way we close tickets matters to our reporting, but we have different steps to complete, due to the range of ticket types and discipline setups on our team.

+<details><summary>Expand to review the closure processes for team members and leads</summary>

 ### Closure process for team members

-**Work tickets:**
+#### Work tickets

 The assignee responsible for the last step will be responsible for moving the ticket.
 1. Add all required fields
 2. Add a comment confirming that the ticket is ready for closure review, and tag your discipline lead.
 3. Move the ticket to Validate

-**Intakes**
+#### Intakes

 If you are assigned to the last open work ticket on an intake (or you’re the only team member assigned), you are responsible for moving the intake.
 1. Confirm that all the work tickets are closed